 Slowly a picture was emerging.

 The team began plotting more and more things on their trusty maps.
-They started analysing the type of crime to see if it was location specific or maybe time of day specific (Map 3).
+They started analyzing the type of crime to see if it was location-specific or maybe the time of day specific (Crime Map 3).
 Did houses with dogs get less crime than houses that have no dogs?

 “How about the phase of the moon?” someone asked”.
 “Are more crimes happening when its new moon and therefore darker outside?”

-As the GIS was utilised more and more, the functionality of the GIS map making programme was investigated and aggregate maps were created.
+As the GIS was utilized more and more, the functionality of the GIS map-making program was investigated and aggregate maps were created.
 Heat maps were discovered with the help of the all-knowing Google (Map 4).
 Filters and classifications were applied to the data.
 A second explosion of maps came about.
 At one point there were so many maps, the torches got lost under the pile.

-Eventually after sticking maps up like wallpaper, the team got their permanent markers out and started drawing links to common locations and having mini eureka moments.
-Hot spots were identified.
-Times when crimes were most likely to occur were identified.
+Eventually, after sticking maps up like wallpaper, the team got their permanent markers out and started drawing links to common locations.
+This resulted in mini eureka moments.
+They identified Hot spots.
+Times, when crimes were most likely to occur, were identified.
 The team created a schedule that fitted into their predictive analysis of when and where they thought crimes would happen.
-In the neighbourhood, the crime dropped.
+In the neighborhood, the crime dropped.
 Surrounding areas without such diligent methods continued on the trajectory of rising criminal activity.

 The knowledge of the team combined with the power of maps allowed for an effective solution to a deadly problem.
 Since this time, the sector has been one of the safest in the region and the residents could get on with the day to day wonders of country life including fires, snakes and the occasional noisy party.

 Bennett, T., Holloway, K., & Farrington, D. P. (2009).
 A Review of the Effectiveness of Neighbourhood.
 Security Journal. doi:10.1057/palgrave.sj.8350076